wrapl/minilang/docs/library/object.rst

 :mini:`meth (Arg₁: string::buffer):append(Arg₂: object)`
    *TBD*

-:mini:`fun class(Parents...: class, Fields...: method, Exports...: names): class` Returns a new class inheriting from :mini:`Parents`,  with fields :mini:`Fields` and exports :mini:`Exports`.
-The special exports :mini:`"of"` and :mini:`"init"` can be set to override the default conversion and initialization behaviour.
-The :mini:`"new"` export will *always* be set to the original constructor for this class.
+:mini:`fun class(Parents: class, ..., Fields: method, ..., Exports: names, ...): class`
+   Returns a new class inheriting from :mini:`Parents`,  with fields :mini:`Fields` and exports :mini:`Exports`.
+The special exports :mini:`::of` and :mini:`::init` can be set to override the default conversion and initialization behaviour.
+The :mini:`::new` export will *always* be set to the original constructor for this class.

 :mini:`type property`